 But never fear, generous people.
 You will eventually reap the benefits of donating more than the limit -- it just won't be all in one year.
 If you donate $60,000 of your $100,000 income to a 50 percent organization, you can write off $50,000 that year.
 The remaining $10,000 can be rolled over and written off gradually over the next five years.

-If you'd like to delve deeper into the world of charitable tax deductions, check out the links on the next page.
+If you'd like to delve deeper into the world of charitable tax deductions, check out the links below.